Best ways to file your taxes on your Mac

 Credit Karma

-I don't even have cable, yet I constantly see commercials for Credit Karma.
-The company doesn't just offer a free way for you to check your credit score, though: As of 2017, you can also prepare and file your tax return on its website.
+Credit Karma is heard every where, be it TV or radio, but not typically for taxes.
+The company doesn't just offer a free way for you to check your credit score, you can also prepare and file your tax return on its website.
 Currently you can file both your federal and state taxes for free — with no hidden fees — though Credit Karma offers significantly more complicated step-by-step instructions than a service like TurboTax.

+Even though it's not as simple as H&R Block or TurboTax, going more in-depth with your refund isn't necessarily a bad thing.
+Credit Karma guarantees to get you the most out of your refund, and it's easy to see that with all the information they get out of your paperwork.
 If you're not sure Credit Karma is right for you, you can even make sure that it supports all the forms that are relevant to your tax return.

 IRS Free File

-If you don't trust online tax prep services, go straight to Uncle Sam and check out the IRS's Free File service: It's free-to-download software that helps you prepare and e-file your return.
-Free File comes in two versions: one for people with an income of less than $64,000/year, the other for those with an income greater than $64,000.
+If you don't trust online tax prep services or you just want to go straight to Uncle Sam, check out the IRS's Free File service.
+It's free-to-download software that helps you prepare and e-file your return, and it's available Free in two versions: one for people with an income of less than $66,000/year and the other for those with an income greater than $66,000.

-The IRS service is very DIY: You'll have to know a bit about self-filing your federal taxes, and if you make more than $64,000, you'll have to print and manually mail in your forms — there's no software option.

-Free File's lookup tool also helps you find free federal and state filing options, in case you're not interested in filling out the form directly.
+The IRS service is very DIY so make sure you know a bit about self-filing your taxes.
+If you make under $66,000, you have software to file both federal and state taxes for free.
+However, if you make more than $66,000, you'll have to print the forms for federal taxes and manually mail them in since there's no software option.
+The IRS does not have state forms for you to mail in, so use Free File's lookup tool to find out where you can get them, or it can help you find free federal and state filing options if you're not interested in filling out the form directly.

 How do you file on your Mac?